 WHO OWNS MY HOME'S SOLAR ENERGY SYSTEM?

-Spruce Power is the largest privately held residential solar owner and operator in the United States and is the owner of your system.
+Spruce Power, a leading owner and operator of residential solar systems in the United States, is the owner of your system.
 Various entities under the Spruce Power umbrella service the Spruce portfolio of residential solar energy systems on behalf of the company.

 WHO DO I CONTACT WITH QUESTIONS ABOUT MY ACCOUNT OR MY HOME SOLAR SYSTEM?